Never-Fail Scalloped Potatoes Recipe

 - 1 medium onion, halved and thinly sliced

-- 1. In a small nonstick skillet, melt butter.
-Stir in the flour, salt and pepper until smooth; gradually add milk.
-Bring to a boil.
-Cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in cheese until blended.
+- 1. Preheat oven to 350°.
+In a small saucepan, melt butter.
+Stir in flour, salt and pepper until smooth; gradually whisk in milk.
+Bring to a boil, stirring constantly; cook and stir until thickened, about 2 minutes.
+Remove from heat; stir in cheese until smooth.

 - 2. Place half of the potatoes in a 1-1/2-qt. baking dish coated with cooking spray; layer with half of the onion and cheese sauce.
 Repeat layers.